Non R-covered Anosov flows in hyperbolic 3-manifolds are quasigeodesic: Boundary components of

 Finally we prove that $\ell_t$ converges only to $\ell$.
 This is much trickier.
 Let $x_i$ in $\ell_{t_i}$ converging to $x$, and so that $t_i \to 0$.
 If $x$ is in $E$, then the argument of Lemma \ref{band2} implies that $x$ is in $\ell$.
 Suppose that $x$ is in $F$ different from $E$.
 In particular $F$ is non separated from $E$.
 Since $x_i$ converges to $x$ in $F$ then up to subsequence we may assume that $\ell_{t_i}$ converges to a geodesic $\eta$ in $F$.
-One of the ideal points of $\eta$, call it $z$ is a negative ideal point in $F$.
+One of the ideal points of $\eta$, call it $y$ is a negative ideal point in $F$.

 We now consider a transversal $\tau'$ to $\wls$ through $x$ in $F$, and parametrize the leaves of $\wls$ intersecting $\tau'$ as $F_t, -\eps \leq t \leq \eps$, with $F_0 = F$.
 Reducing $\tau, \tau'$ and reparametrizing if necessary, we may assume that $F_t = E_t$ if $0 < t < \eps$.
 Notice again that $F$ is non separated from $E$.
-Then put in $B = \cup \{ S^1(F_t), -\eps < t < \eps\}$ the topology coming from $\cup \{ T^1 \wls|_{\tau'} \}$.
-Since $z$ is a negative ideal point of $F$ the following happens: $z$ has a neighborhood in $S^1(F)$ consisting only of negative ideal points.
-In addition $z$ it has a neighborhood $N$ in $B$ consisting only of negative ideal points and satisfying: there is $\eps_0 > 0$ so that for $F_t$ with $|t| < \eps_0$ if $y$ is an ideal point in $S^1(F_t)$ with $y$ in $N$ and $U$ is the unstable leaf so that $U \cap F_t$ has negative ideal point $y$, then $U$ intersects $F_0$ also.
+Then put in $\Y = \cup \{ S^1(F_t), -\eps < t < \eps\}$ the topology coming from \ $\cup \ \{ \ T^1 \wls|_{\tau'} \ \}$.
+Since $y$ is a negative ideal point of $F$ the following happens: $y$ has a neighborhood in $S^1(F)$ consisting only of negative ideal points.
+In addition $y$ it has a neighborhood $N$ in $\Y$ consisting only of negative ideal points and satisfying: there is $\eps_0 > 0$ so that for $F_t$ with $|t| < \eps_0$ if $z$ is an ideal point in $S^1(F_t)$ with $z$ in $N$ and $U$ is the unstable leaf so that $U \cap F_t$ has negative ideal point $z$, then $U$ intersects $F_0$ also.

-In the local parametrization given by $B$ the $p_{t_i}$ converge to $z$ (notice that this is in $B$ and not in $A$, this is very different from the topology in $A$, since $E, F$ are non separated from each other).
-Then the following happens: fix one $i$ big enough so that $p_{t_i}$ is in $N$ (again we are considering $\tau'$ and $B$ here).
-Then since $\ell_{t_i}$ is a boundary component of the convex hull $\V$ in $E_{t_i}$ (which is equal to $F_{t_i}$ for $i$ big) it follows that there is $\gamma \in \PP$ so that $\gamma(L) \cap E_{t_i}$ has an ideal point in $N$.
-In particular there is $U$ unstable leaf so that this ideal point of $\gamma(L) \cap E_{t_i}$ is the negative ideal point of $U \cap E_{t_i}$.
+In the local parametrization given by $\Y$, then one of the ideal points of $\ell_{t_i}$ $-$ call it $p_{t_i}$ $-$ satisfies that $p_{t_i}$ converges to $y$ (notice that this is in $\Y$ and not in $\Z$, this is very different from the topology in $\Z$, since $E, F$ are non separated from each other).
+Then the following happens: fix one $i$ big enough so that $p_{t_i}$ is in $N$ (again we are considering $\tau'$ and $\Y$ here).
+Then since $\ell_{t_i}$ is a boundary component of the convex hull $\V$ in $E_{t_i}$ (which is equal to $F_{t_i}$ for $i$ big) it follows that there is $g \in \PP$ so that $g(W) \cap E_{t_i}$ has an ideal point in $N$.
+The important fact here is that $g$ is in $\PP$.
+In particular there is $U$ unstable leaf so that this ideal point of $g(W) \cap E_{t_i}$ is the negative ideal point of $U \cap E_{t_i}$.